 That may sound funny when we are talking about an OVERGROWTH of bacteria, so why would we want to grow more bacteria?

-So by selectively giving these bacteria only food they can eat, we can help them grown and outcompete the bad guys.
+So, by selectively giving these bacteria only food they can eat, we can help them grow and outcompete the bad guys.

 This makes prebiotics a necessary step to treatment in SIBO, but one that should generally be taken AFTER the weeding and killing phase is completed.